OskarsGit/programmer-som-data-exercises/assignment2/answersReadMeTAs.txt

+The HelloLex exercises are completed in the HelloLex folder.
+Exercise 2.4 and 2.5 are completed in Intcomp1.fs and Machine.java.
+Text answers to exercises are given below, with the NFA/DFA for 3.2 in nfa.jpg and dfa.jpg Disregard all other files, thanks!

 Question 1:
 The only regex involved is ['0'-'9'], which recognizes a single(!) digit from 0-9.
 _ is not a regex, but simply an fsharp way of catching any other input,